Auburn Bulletin 2024-2025

 CPSC 4820 PROGRAM ASSESSMENT (0) DSL.
 SU.
 Coreq.
 UNIV 4AA0.
 Academic program assessment to include curriculum, course offerings and content, student services, and career exploration and first destination outcomes.
 Course may be repeated for a maximum of 10 credit hours.

 CPSC 4970 SPECIAL TOPICS (3) LEC.
 3. Investigation of current topics in computer science.
-Course may be repeated for a maximum of six credit hours.
-Departmental approval required.
+Course may be repeated for a maximum of fifteen credit hours.

 CPSC 5120 DATABASE I (3) LEC.
 45. Pr.
 CPSC 1230 or CPSC 1233.
 Admission into Bachelor of Computer Science Program.
 The design and implementation of database applications, with a focus on relational database management systems.